tamucc-comp-bio/classroom_repo_2024/assignments/assignment_3.md

 * You may work in groups but each student must submit their own work.

-### To `push` your changes to your repository on GitHub, and thus submit the assigment, do the following
+### Tracking & Recording Progress with `git` and `GitHub`

+As you make progress on the assignment, you will be creating and modifying files in your repo.
+To have these changes be tracked, you can use git and github.
+Every time you accomplish a task, you should log the changes with git and push the changes to github.
+This will save and track your progress, allowing you to go back to one of these "save points" should something go very wrong as you progress further into the assignment.
+(This will be on the exam, so start practicing this now).

-* change directories to the repo for this assignment
+* in your terminal, change directories to the repo for this assignment
 * type the following:

 ```